unik-name/help-unikname/docs/2-unikname-id/howto-reset-my-unikname.md

 ## On Apple iOS

+On your iPhone or iPad:

+- Remove the icon of "My Unikname" from your home screen
 - Go to `Settings` > `Safari` > `Advanced` > `Sites data`

 <hpicture caption="Menu where to reset My Unikname App">![MyUniknameMenu](./images/ios-reset-my-unikname.png)</hpicture>